 TIP #1: Don’t try to drive downtown and expect to find parking anywhere near Canada Place, the Convention Centre or Coal Harbour (unless you arrive really early).
 Take public transit!
 Starting at 5 pm public transit is usually free on the day and Waterfront Station with its buses, SkyTrains and SeaBus terminal is just a short walk away!

 TIP #2: Dress warmly!

-TIP #4: The barge from which the fireworks blast off is actually quite a ways offshore from Canada Place and the Vancouver Convention Centre.
-This is nice as it means the pyrotechnics can be seen from all around the region, and they aren’t overly far from either Stanley Park or North Vancouver.
-As mentioned above, when trying to find a spot to view from, look out for the barge.
-If you can see the barge, or at least the sky above it, you’ll be able to see the fireworks.
-If you can’t see the barge because of obstructions (other than people’s heads), then you’ll probably want to find a different spot.
+TIP #4: The barge from which the fireworks blasted off was actually quite a ways offshore from Canada Place and the Vancouver Convention Centre.
+This was nice as it meant the pyrotechnics could be seen from all around the region, and they weren’t overly far from either Stanley Park or North Vancouver.

 For more information on Vancouver’s main New Year’s Eve celebrations, see New Year’s Eve at Canada Place.